OmedHossaini/portfolio/README.md

 - **Hero Section:** first thing that people see when they enter your portfolio
 - **About Me Section:** with a brief introduction about yourself and your skills.
+- **Technologies:** inform the word about various languages and frameworks that you have learned till now.
 - **Projects Section:** where you can showcase your work. ( showcase Nyan cat and / or any other project that you have worked on)
 - **Contact Section:** with a form that visitors can use to get in touch with you.Go ahead and add your linkedin, gmail and other contacts
 - **Responsive:** Your portfolio should be responsive, meaning it should look great on desktop, tablet, and mobile devices.
+- **README.md file:** In your submission, include a README that explains your thought process behind the design and implementation of your portfolio.You can include screenshots,gifs videos as per convinience.
 - Deploy your portfolio using [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com)